 KCK2 | KEK2 | KCK | KEK | PMK | TK = KDF-X(NSTA | NAP, “FILS KECK PTK Derivation”,

-[rMSK]|[ ss]))
+[AK]|[ ss]))

-Where X is 1024+TK_bits from table 11-4, rMSK is the output of the EAP-RP exchange if shared key was used, and ss is the result of the Diffie-Hellman exchange if public key authentication was used or if PFS was used with shared key authentication.
+Where X is 1024+TK_bits from table 11-4.If shared key authentication was used AK is either the PMK from a cached PMKSA or is the rMSK, output by the EAP-RP exchange, if PMKSA caching was not used, and ss is the result of the Diffie-Hellman exchange if public key authentication was used or if PFS was used with shared key authentication.

+When not using PMK caching, key derivation creates a new PMKSA.
+The PMK identifier for the new PMKSA shall be the SHA256 hash of the non-AP STA’s nonce and the AP’s nonce concatenated to 128 bits:

+PMKID = L(SHA256(NSTA | NAP | STA-MAC | AP-BSSID), 0, 128)

+When using PMK caching, a new PMKSA is not created.
+Instead, the PMKSA used in PMK caching remains and continues to be identified by the appropriate PMKID.

-Upon completion of the key derivation computation, the shared secret ss and rMSK, as applicable shall be irretrievably destroyed.
+Upon completion of the key derivation computation, the shared secret ss and an rMSK, if applicable, shall be irretrievably destroyed.

 The KCK2 shall only be used with key confirmation (see 11.11.2.4).
 The KEK2 shall only be used with the encrypt-and-authenticate (see 11.11.2.5) and decrypt-and-verify (see 11.11.2.6) functions.
 Both keys KCK2 and KEK2 are temporary and shall only be used during the FILS authentication protocol.